Song Wenjie

-Song Wenjie (宋文杰 (宋文傑, Sòng Wénjié); born 15 January 1991) is a Chinese professional footballer who plays for Chinese Super League club Guangzhou City.
+Song Wenjie (宋文杰 (宋文傑, Sòng Wénjié); born 15 January 1991) is a Chinese professional footballer who currently plays for Chinese Super League club Qingdao Hainiu.

 Club career

 Song Wenjie joined Qingdao Hailifeng's youth academy in 2002.
 In February 2010, Qingdao Hailifeng was engaged in bribery and private business dealings in matches held from 2007 to 2009 and was banned from all future league matches.
 Song and his teammates became unattached players without a club.
 After being released, he signed a contract with Chinese Super League side Qingdao Jonoon in March 2010 after a successful trial with the club.

+Qingdao Jonoon

 Song was promoted to Qingdao Jonoon's first team in the summer of 2010 and made his senior debut on 31 October 2010 in a 0–0 away draw against Shanghai Shenhua.
 Song was given further more opportunities to play for the senior team during the 2011 league season after then manager Chang Woe-Ryong took charge of the team.
 On 8 May 2011, he scored his first two senior goals in a 4–1 home win against Nanchang Hengyuan.
-Song scored six goals in nineteen appearances and won the Chinese Football Association Young Player of the Year award at the end of the 2011 season.
+Song scored 5 goals in 23 league appearances and won the Chinese Football Association Young Player of the Year award at the end of the 2011 season.